 The markets for our products and services are highly competitive, and we face competition from a number of sources, both domestic and international.
 Our competitors include aircraft manufacturers, aircraft component and parts manufacturers, airline and aircraft service companies, other companies' MRO services, other aircraft spare parts distributors and redistributors.
 Certain of our competitors may have substantially greater financial and other resources than we have, and others may price their products and services below our selling prices.
 These competitive markets also create pressure on our ability to hire and retain qualified technicians and fill other skilled labor needs.
-We believe that our ability to compete depends on superior customer service and support, on-time delivery, sufficient inventory availability, competitive pricing, and effective quality assurance programs.
+We believe that our ability to competitive pricing, and effective quality assurance programs.
 These competitive pressures have a potential impact on our business, which may adversely affect our results of operations and financial condition.